Chrisfaherty/CI_HACK_T16_MQ/README.md

 * [Git](https://git-scm.com/) Used for version control to push the code to GitHub.
 * [GitHub](https://github.com/) Used as a repository to store the projects code.
 * [lucidchart](https://www.lucidchart.com/) Used to create the project flow.
+* [Dev Tools]() - To troubleshoot and test features, solve issues with responsiveness and styling.
+* [Am I Responsive?]() To show the website image on arange of devices.

 ## Features